The Best Hotels for a Weekend Break from London – No Car Required

-Why we love it: Overlooking King’s Lynn market square, this Georgian coaching inn has hosted Queen Victoria and Lord Nelson, and today it is neighbour to “a cluster of handsome old riverside buildings, and lively, open-air markets” (Rough Guides).
+Why we love it: Overlooking King’s Lynn’s market square, this Georgian coaching inn has hosted Queen Victoria and Lord Nelson.
+Today it is neighbour to “a cluster of handsome old riverside buildings, and lively, open-air markets” (Rough Guides).

 There has been a market here for over 900 years, and you’ll find fresh fruit and vegetables, cheeses and sweet treats on sale every Tuesday and Friday.
-If you’re after local culture, head to the Lynn Museum or to True’s Yard Fisherfolk Museum, and see all that remains of King’s Lynn’s thriving fishing past.
+If you’re after local culture, head to the Lynn Museum or to True’s Yard Fisherfolk Museum and learn about King’s Lynn’s thriving fishing past.

 The Bull at Burford, Cotswolds